UK Single-Single Number Plate Registry

 Offers invited for O 7

-An advert from Exchange & Mart 1988, this was very near to the height of an economic boom
+An advert from Exchange & Mart 1988, this was very near to the height of the 1980's economic boom

 The advert is factually incorrect as A 1 wasn't the first plate issued, DY 1 was issued some two weeks earlier.

-The date of the advert is sometime in the mid to late 90's but when 1 A was sold at DVLA auction in December 1989 it sold for 198K, if a VAT registered company bought it then this dropped to 172K.
-So, a 172K plate is paired with its older sibling, a plate with the letter and number the right way round so certainly worth more, yet the asking price is just 380K + VAT (so 1 A represents at least 45% of this value).
+I've managed to date the advert to 1995/6 but when 1 A was sold at DVLA auction in December 1989 it sold for £202K, if a VAT registered company bought it then this dropped to £172K.
+So, a £172K plate is paired with its older sibling, a plate with the letter and number the right way round so certainly worth more, yet the asking price is just £380K + VAT (so 1 A represents at least 45% of this value).
 Strange.
+Someone did point out to me that the UK had a nasty recession in the very early 90's and this would certainly explain the pricing.